semihyagcioglu/increment/what-i-learned-from-being-on-the-front-page.md

 [xthousands] There is actually no guarantee here.
 It was what I experienced.

-**Thanks** to Şirin Uzun Ulutaş, Yuval Shoshan, Mehmet Kordacı and Ergin Nalçacı for reading drafts of this.
+**Thanks** to Şirin Uzun Ulutaş, Yuval Shoshan, Mehmet Kordacı, Ergin Nalçacı and Sarp Centel for reading drafts of this.